ashaheedq/Vision-Transformer-for-Medical-Images/README.md

 ### <Abdulshaheed.qunber@kaust.edu.sa>

-*This project aims to explore application of the Vision Transformer (ViT) architecture for Scene Text Recognition problems.
+*This project aims to explore application of the Vision Transformer (ViT) architecture for medical images classification.
 The model is implemented with TensorFlow and is similar to the original ViT with some changes to fit the new type of problem.*